kevinbeatson/kevinbeatson.github.io/_posts/2018-12-28-draft-test.md

 So for example here we can see the patients waiting in the Ambulance arrivals area

 ![EDAmbulance.jpg]({{site.baseurl}}/img/EDAmbulance.jpg)
 The board shows;
--The Cubicle in which the patient is located
+- The Cubicle in which the patient is located
--the patients initials, sex and age
+- the patients initials, sex and age
--visual indicators, here we can see the forget-me-not which indicates dementia, a ceiling of care alert and frailty flags -The most recent National Early Warning Score (NEWS) and the time since the observations were taken -whether the patient has been streamed or assessed and whatthe priority level is -if the patient has been seen by a doctor, by whom and at what time -the responsible consultant
+- visual indicators, here we can see the forget-me-not which indicates dementia, a ceiling of care alert and frailty flags
+- The most recent National Early Warning Score (NEWS) and the time since the observations were taken
+- whether the patient has been streamed or assessed and whatthe priority level is
+- if the patient has been seen by a doctor, by whom and at what time
+- the responsible consultant
--if a treatment decision has been reached and how long has elapsed since the patient has been seen by a doctor -if Canulae have been fitted
+- if a treatment decision has been reached and how long has elapsed since the patient has been seen by a doctor
+- if Canulae have been fitted
--if there are pathology or radiology results to view -key tasks teh patient is waiting for (and how long) -the Glasgow Prediction Score
+- if there are pathology or radiology results to view
+- key tasks the patient is waiting for (and how long)
+- the Glasgow Prediction Score
--if the patient is ready for transfer
+- if the patient is ready for transfer
--for patients flagged for admissison the destination is shown (once recorded) -total time in ED
+- for patients flagged for admissison the destination is shown (once recorded)
+- total time in ED
--if the ED Coding has been completed
+- if the ED Coding has been completed
--total time in ED and the projected breach time
+- total time in ED and the projected breach time

 Most of the data items have pop up tooltips/more detail.
+All the data is held in the main ED/PAS system and queried directly.